 To fix the Table of Contents, I basically replace it.
 Yes, there are other ways to modify TOC entries (if you're already comfortable with Styles), but I prefer this method because it doesn't involve me searching all over the document for each Style and modifying it separately.
 To-may-to, to-mah-to.

-Now, we can re-define the Table of Contents the way we want.
-First, we go to the References tab and find the Table of Contents menu on the far left:
+Next, we can re-define the Table of Contents the way we want.
+To do that, we go to the References tab and find the Table of Contents menu on the far left: